functorz-tech/momen_doc/account-community/my-wallet.md

 ## About Momen

 [Momen](https://momen.app/?channel=blog-about) is a no-code web app builder that allows users to build fully customizable web apps, marketplaces, social networks, AI apps, enterprise SaaS, and more.
-You can iterate and refine your projects in real-time for a seamless creation process.
+You can iterate and refine your projects in real time for a seamless creation process.
 Momen offers powerful API integration, enabling you to connect your projects to any service.
 With Momen, you can bring your ideas to life and launch web app products faster than ever.